clux/facemaulers/sunlesscitadel/level1.md

 super hungry rats

 ### 21 Yusdrayl Throne
-Talk vaguely.
+She talk vaguely.
 This guy is like a cult leader.
 Feigns knowledge.
 Meepo more helpful.

 NB: One quirky looking shaman (inventor) replaces one elite.